People Clerk helps you with your small claims court lawsuit.Get Started

 Ask a friend:

-Costs: Free (but you will probably need to treat your friend to lunch 😉).
+Free of cost (but you will probably need to treat your friend to lunch 😉).

 Your friend must be over 18 years old and cannot be a party to the case (aka they can't be a plaintiff).